Yohannfra/bluerepl/Commands.md

 USAGE:
     info <SUBCOMMAND>

-OPTIONS:
-    -h, --help    Print help information

 SUBCOMMANDS:
-    adapter    Print informations about BLE adapter in use gatt       Print informations about the gatt of the connected peripheral help       Print this message or the help of the given subcommand(s)
+    adapter    Print informations about BLE adapter in use gatt       Print informations about the gatt of the connected peripheral
 ```

 Examples: